_____________________________________________________________________________

 –REFERENCE: In Superman Vol. 4 #22 and Detective Comics #998.
 Batman upgrades the Batmobile, giving it new defense systems.
 Batman also designs the Hellbat-suit, a heavily armored anti-Apokoliptian mech-costume designed for heavy combat and extreme situations.
 With help from the Justice League, Batman’s Hellbat-suit is constructed.
 The Hellbat-suit is integrated into the Batmobile’s computer system, allowing its wearer to summon the car via remote control and to utilize the car’s defense and auto-driving features with voice-verification.
 The Hellbat-suit itself can also be remotely piloted from the outside.
 While it is most effective with Batman controlling it from the inside, it can only be worn for a short time because it literally feeds off of its pilot’s metabolism to obtain power.

 –REFERENCE: In Deathstroke Vol. 4 #20 and Deathstroke Vol. 4 Annual #1—originally told in “FIRST CONTACT.”
-Batman meets Earth-2’s Huntress (Helena Wayne), who is his adult daughter on her world.
+Batman meets Earth-2’s Huntress (Helena Wayne), who is the equivalent of his adult daughter on her world.
 (Earth-2’s Bruce Wayne was killed long ago.)
-Batman and Superman then team up with Earth-2’s top heroes, Huntress and Power Girl to take down Kaizen Gamorra and his army, which includes a host of Parademons and a Bizarro from Earth-2.
+Batman and Superman then team up with Earth-2’s top heroes, Huntress and Power Girl, to take down Kaizen Gamorra and his army, which includes a host of Parademons and a Bizarro from Earth-2.
 (Gamorra is working for Darkseid.)
 Shortly after defeating Gamorra and company, Huntress and Power Girl decide to return to their Earth-2 home.
 (Huntress will stay put on Earth-2, but Power Girl will visit Earth-0 every now and again, moving forward.)
 Before departing, Power Girl appoints Tanya Spears as her replacement on Earth-0.
 Tanya debuts as the new Power Girl.

 –FLASHBACK: From Detective Comics #1033—and referenced in Superman Vol. 4 #21-22, Super Sons #8, and Super Sons #10 Part 1.
 Originally told in “The Hunt for Robin”/”Robin Rises” and Batman & Robin Vol. 2 #38-40.
 Damian and Talia are stolen from their graves by Ra’s al Ghul, who takes them to a Lazarus Pit under Nanda Parbat with the goal of resurrecting them using a magickal sliver of the Chaos Shard, a crystal from Apokolips.
 Batman tracks attempts to take back his deceased family members, but they are immersed in the Lazarus Pit.
 Glorious Godfrey and Kalibak, looking to retrieve the crystal, steal Damian’s casket with his body still inside.
 This prompts the Batman to don the Hellbat-suit and travel to Apokolips.
 On the fiery planet, Batman kicks ass and gets Damian, who is resurrected thanks to the power of the shard!
 But not only is Damian redivivus, he gains flight, super-speed, super-strength, and heat-vision as well!
 The Bat-Family celebrates the return of Damian.
 In the Himalayas, Talia is resurrected as well.
 Robin, with his new metapowers, begins cleaning cleaning-house in Gotham, scaring his dad, who runs constant tests on him and discovers that the Boy Wonder should be able to burn-out his dangerous powers if overexerted.
 Batman has Robin battle a gigantic robotic kaiju (remote-controlled by Cyborg), which does the trick.
 Robin’s powers disappear and all is back to as it was before.